Sverre Munck: Early life and career

 He was born in Høvik as the son of dean Oskar Albert Munck (1868–1956) and Mathilde Munthe-Kaas (1871–1906).
 He was also a great-grandson of Johan Storm Munch.
-He grew up in Øygarden, took his examen artium at Frogner School in 1916 and a degree in electrical engineering at the Norwegian Institute of Technology in 1921.
+He grew up in the islands northwest of the city of Bergen (present-day Øygarden Municipality).
+He took his examen artium at Frogner School in 1916 and a degree in electrical engineering at the Norwegian Institute of Technology in 1921.
 In October 1925 he married Elisa Margrethe "Lisken" Anthonisen.
 Their son Oskar A. Munck became best known among their children.

 In 1924 he founded his own company, which came to be known as Sverre Munck Elektro-Mekanisk Industri.
 After a time of struggle, the company profited from the upward economic cycles of the late 1930s and the post-World War II period.
 The main products were cranes, elevators and tackles, but also trolleybuses and excavators.
-The company had production facilities in Bergen, Fusa, Bøvågen, Hamar and Langesund, and also expanded abroad.
+The company had production facilities in Bergen, Fusa, Bøvågen, Hamar, and Langesund, and also expanded abroad.